rymdhund/binaric/readme.md

 Constants are scoped within the block.

 ```
-const a = h8 05
+let a = h8 05

 x: {
-  const a = {
+  let a = {
     h8 ff
   }
   a     # Gives 0xff
 }
 a       # Gives 0x05
 ```

-You can assign a block to a constant, and you can get to the inner constants.
+You can assign a block to a variable, and you can get to the nested variables.

 ```
-const a = {
+let a = {
-  const b = {
+  let b = {
     h8 ff
   }
 }